 - Define suitable KPIs to be observed

-- Establish editorial calendars for a planning of the topics to be treated
+- Establish editorial calendars for the planning of the topics to be treated

-- Set up a publishing strategy and a tone of voice of the contents
+- Set up a publishing strategy and a tone of voice for the contents

 Social Presence: Operational phase

-Secondly, when the strategic phase has ended, we find the operational phase where the established objectives are translated into actions, so that they can lead to the implementation of what is planned.
-Going into detail we are talking about:
+Secondly, when the strategic phase has ended, we find the operational phase where the established objectives are translated into actions to lead to the implementation of what is planned.
+Going into detail, we are talking about:

 - Constant publication of content